Hiroreco/enreco-archive/recap-data/glossary/lore/general/stains-entry.md

 In the first journey, the heroes were tasked with defending the kingdom from the invading Stains.
 Little was initially known about these creatures, other than their malevolent nature and their relentless aggression toward the heroes and the world.

 At the forefront of this invasion stood the **Stain King**—a larger, more formidable Stain.
-However, it was eventually revealed that this Stain King was a false monarch, merely a key piece in a fabricated kingdom designed to imprison the true threat: the Outsider.
+However, it was eventually revealed that this Stain King was a false monarch, merely a key piece in a fabricated kingdom designed to imprison the true threat: the [Outsider](#entry:outlander-entry).
 Defeating it ultimately led to the Outsider’s release.

 #### Chapter 2

 **Origins**
 The second chapter introduced even more Stain types and powerful boss-class Stains.
 Among them were four major foes, each guarding a key location:

-- **Stain King Elpis** – A two-headed dragon guarding Star Site: Elpis
+- **Stain King Elpis** – A two-headed dragon guarding [Star Site: Elpis](#entry:star-site-elpis-entry)
-- **Stain King Chronos** – A mechanical guardian defending Star Site: Chronos
+- **Stain King Chronos** – A mechanical guardian defending [Star Site: Chronos](#entry:star-site-chronos-entry)
-- **Stain King Proto** – A knight-like figure, resembling the first chapter’s Stain King, guarding the Stronghold of Ruin
+- **Stain King Proto** – A knight-like figure, resembling the first chapter’s Stain King, guarding the [Stronghold of Ruin](#entry:stronghold-of-ruin-entry)
-- **Stain King Chaos** – A chaotic, rodent-like creature guarding Star Site: Chaos
+- **Stain King Chaos** – A chaotic, rodent-like creature guarding [Star Site: Chaos](#entry:star-site-chaos-entry)

-This chapter revealed that the real world, too, was falling victim to the spread of the Stains—through an encroaching phenomenon known as the **Ruination**.
-At its heart lay the **Heart of Ruin**, the ultimate source of this corruption.
+This chapter revealed that the real world, too, was falling victim to the spread of the Stains, through an encroaching phenomenon known as the **Ruination**.
+At its heart lay the _Heart of Ruin_, the ultimate source of this corruption.

 As the heroes ventured deeper, they uncovered scattered stories that illuminated the history and tragedy behind the Stains: